canonical/subiquity/doc/reference/autoinstall-reference.rst

 Command lists
 =============

-Several config keys are lists of commands to be executed.
+Several configuration keys are lists of commands to be executed.
 Each command can be a string (in which case it is executed via ``sh -c``) or a list, in which case it is executed directly.
-Any command exiting with a non-zero return code is considered an error and aborts the install (except for error-commands, where it is ignored).
+Any command exiting with a non-zero return code is considered an error and aborts the installation (except for error-commands, where it is ignored).

 .. _ai-top-level-keys: